November – silvermonth – extended into gentle December snowlight. A few weeks spent in the studio; a homecoming. Treading lightly into the image.

 Before words, there are images.
 Before reason, there’s love and courage.
 Before theology, there’s faith.

 Radiant autumn leaves and crisp air outside; indoors, preparations are almost finished.
 My colleagues Jana and Sofia are carrying chairs around.
 Samia is away, waiting at the bus station to greet the participants.
-I’m laying a table with needles and threads of all colours; making a display of tambours along with pieces of cloth, cut to fit.
+I’m laying a table with needles and threads of all colours; making a display of embroidery tambours along with pieces of cloth, cut to fit.

 Morning workshop, preparations; photos Jana Jakob, Sofia Nordin